Works of mercy

-Pope John Paul II issued a papal encyclical Dives in misericordia on 30 November 1980, declaring that "Jesus Christ taught that man not only receives and experiences the mercy of God, but that he is also called upon 'to practice mercy' towards others."
+Pope John Paul II issued the papal encyclicalDives in misericordia, on 30 November 1980, declaring that "Jesus Christ taught that man not only receives and experiences the mercy of God, but that he is also called upon 'to practice mercy' towards others."
 Another notable devotion associated with the works of mercy is the Divine Mercy, which derives from apparitions of Jesus Christ to Saint Faustina Kowalska.

 In the Catholic Church

-Based on Jesus' parable of the sheep and the goats and other accounts in the New Testament, the corporal and spiritual works of mercy are a means of grace as good deeds; they are also a work of justice pleasing to God, and a sign of the authenticity of a believer's worship of God.
+Based on Jesus' parable of The Sheep and the Goats and other accounts in the New Testament, the corporal and spiritual works of mercy are a means of grace as good deeds; they are also a work of justice pleasing to God, and a sign of the authenticity of a believer's worship of God.

-The precept is an affirmative one, that is, it is of the sort which is always binding but not always operative, for lack of matter or occasion or fitting circumstances.
-In general it may be said that the determination of its actual obligatory force in a given case depends largely on one's capacity.
-There are easily recognizable limitations which the precept undergoes in practice so far as the performance of the corporal works of mercy are concerned.
-Likewise the law imposing spiritual works of mercy is subject in individual instances to important reservations.
-For example, some may require particular tact, prudence, or knowledge.
-Similarly to instruct the ignorant, counsel the doubtful, and console the sorrowing is not always within the competency of everyone.
-However, to bear wrongs patiently, to forgive offences willingly, and to pray for the living and the dead, do not require some special array of gifts or talent for their observance.
+The precept is an affirmative obligation—that is, it is always binding, though not always operative due to lack of opportunity, matter, or suitable circumstances.
+In practice, its actual force in a given case depends largely on a person's capacity.

+There are clear limitations on how the precept applies to the performance of the corporal works of mercy.
+Similarly, the law governing the spiritual works of mercy is subject to important qualifications in individual cases.
+Some acts may require particular tact, prudence, or knowledge.
+For example, instructing the ignorant, counseling the doubtful, and consoling the sorrowful are not within everyone's ability.

+By contrast, other duties (such as bearing wrongs patiently, forgiving offenses willingly, and praying for the living and the dead) do not demand any special talents or gifts for their proper observance.

 In his message for the 2016 World Day of Prayer for the Care of Creation, Pope Francis suggested "care for creation" as a new work of mercy, describing it as a "complement" to the existing works.
 Francis characterized this new work as having both corporal and spiritual components.
 Corporally, it involves "daily gestures which break with the logic of violence, exploitation and selfishness".
 Spiritually, it involves contemplating each part of creation to find what God is teaching mankind through them.
 This pronouncement extensively quoted the encyclical Laudato si', and Cardinal Peter Turkson, who helped write the encyclical, clarified that the addition of this work of mercy was part of Francis' intention for Laudato si'.